vsrinivas/fuchsia/glossary.md

 #### **Armadillo**

-An implementation of a user shell.
+An implementation of a session shell.
 - [Source](https://fuchsia.googlesource.com/topaz/+/master/shell/armadillo/)

 #### **Base shell**

-The platform-guaranteed set of software functionality which provides a basic user-facing interface for boot, first-use, authentication, escape from and selection of user shells, and device recovery.
+The platform-guaranteed set of software functionality which provides a basic user-facing interface for boot, first-use, authentication, escape from and selection of session shells, and device recovery.

 #### **Component**